Number of Employees

-Welcome to Philip Morris Singapore Pte Ltd. We are the leading tobacco company in Singapore, and distribute and sell Philip Morris International (PMI) brands, including Marlboro, Next, Sampoerna, and Virginia Slims.
-Our direct sales and distribution operation was established in 1998, but PMI’s brands have been on the market in Singapore for many years.
+Philip Morris Singapore Pte.
+Ltd. is the leading tobacco company in Singapore which distributes and sells Philip Morris International (PMI) brands, including Marlboro, Next, L&M, Virginia Slims and Sampoerna.
+The company’s direct sales and distribution operation was established in 1998, but PMI’s brands have been on the market in Singapore for many years.

 Smoking and Health